syncfusion-content/ej2-diagrams-docs/ej2-javascript/diagram/umldiagram.md

 ```

-The following code illustrates how to add members to UML nodes in diagram.
+The following code illustrates how to add members to UML nodes in the diagram.

 ```ts
 let node = diagram.selectedItems.nodes[0];